Welcome to Swedish Museums Association (Riksförbundet Sveriges museer)

-The Association currently has more than 230 members and the number is growing steadily.
+The Association currently has over 220 members and the number is growing steadily.
 Our member institutions consist of large and small museums including central, regional and local museums, as well as industrial museums and museums run by individual bodies.
 We also have associated members.

 Membership is conferred by the board of management in response to a written application.
 To be accepted as members, institutions are required, among other things, to undertake to comply with the rules of the UNESCO body ICOM (www.sweden.icom.org).